webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-template-element.html.md

 * resources such as `img` or `video` won't be fetched without being stamped out

 ## How do I use templates?
-To define a template, simply wrap your content with a &lt;template&gt; tag.
+To define a template, simply wrap your content with a `<template>` tag.

     <template id="template">
       <style>